GKantidakis/Thesis_supplementary_materials/Chapter5/readme.txt

-This chapter is based on a joint work with A. D. Hazewinkel and M. Fiocco.
-Manuscript is entitled "Neural networks for survival prediction in medicine using prognostic factors: a review and critical appraisal".
+This chapter is based on: G. Kantidakis, A. D. Hazewinkel, and M. Fiocco.
+Neural networks for survival prediction in medicine using prognostic factors: a review and critical appraisal.
+Computational and Mathematical Methods in Medicine, 2022:1176060, 2022.
-Submitted.